loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.904: This was generated on April 26 at 7:49 am.
+The parameters are the same as the ones in TIMESVDPP_QUAL_6.829, except the number of factors was increased to 500.
+Surprisingly, overfitting was avoided (even though there are ~800 million parameters at this point, of which ~770 million are user/movie features).
+Both the probe error and the quiz error went down (by approximately the same RMSE of ~0.0007) relative to the 200-factor case.
+This might be the best performance we can get out of TimeSVD++, without adding even more sophistication (which would take up too much memory).

 TIMESVDPP_QUAL_6.829: This was generated on April 25 at 5:05 pm.
 TimeSVD++ was carried out for 30 iterations with 200 factors and 30 time bins (for item biases).
 Training was carried out on the "base", "hidden", and "valid"